telephone: 757 630 5942

 you want and need.
 However, you will never be surprised; I am a firm

 believer in full and total disclosure.
-While I cannot give you a
+While I may not be able to give you a

 firm total price in advance, you will know your cost